Finite section method for aperiodic Schr\"odinger operators: Spectrum of H

 The results of Section~\ref{sec:specHltheta} have shown that both the spectrum of one- and two-sided aperiodic Schrödinger operators with Sturmian potential can be approximated via the spectra of their respective periodic approximations.
-Since the periodic approximations are periodic Schrödinger operators, their spectra can be explicitly computed, as shown in Proposition~\ref{prop:oneSidedSpecRep}.
-In the next section, we will carry over these observations to applicability conditions for the FSM.
+Since the periodic approximations are periodic Schrödinger operators, their spectra can be explicitly computed, as shown in the following result that is based on~\cite[Theorem~4.42(i)]{Hagger.2016} and~\cite[Proposition~3.8]{Gabel.2021b}.